TinyCircuits/Thumby-Website/docs/Code-Editor/Widget-panels.md

 For every game folder, there should be a main python script to run that is the same name of the folder.

 To add your game to Thumby, place the game file in */Games/MyNewGame/MyNewGame.py* to add it to the playable Thumby 'GAMES' list.
-Make sure your python file has the exact same name as the game.
-Ie. if the game is called *TinyBlocks*, the source file is named *TinyBlocks.py*.
+Make sure your python file has the exact same name as the game: i.e. if the game is called *TinyBlocks*, the source file is named *TinyBlocks.py*.
 The title is case sensitive, so *tinyblocks.py* would not work.

 > For more information, check out this page: [**Submitting a Game to the Thumby Arcade**](/Code-Editor/Submit-Game.md)